Leave on a High Note: 6 Steps to Take When You Quit Your Job

 Most organizations will ask to have an exit interview before your last day.
 This meeting, which will most likely be with HR, will consist of lots of paperwork, but it’s also your chance to share constructive feedback with the company.
 Prepare for the session by working through your emotions beforehand and focusing on facts while in the interview.
 Make sure to be positive and stay away from venting personal grievances.
 Once you’ve completed your exit interview, let it go.
 It’s time to move on to the next chapter in your career!

 Get career advice like this right in your inbox with CompTIA’s IT Career Newsletter.
-Subscribe today, and you can save 10% off your next CompTIA purchase.
+Subscribe today.

 Email us at [email protected] for inquiries related to contributed articles, link building and other web content needs.